-The Ash Pond System remains in detection monitoring; no assessment monitoring samples were collected or analyzed in 2022.
-Consequently, AECI is not required to establish groundwater protection standards for this CCR unit, and this criterion is not applicable.
+The Ash Pond System remains in detection monitoring; no assessment monitoring samples were collected or analyzed in 2024.
+Consequently, AECI is not required to establish groundwater protection standards for this multi-unit system, and this criterion is not applicable.

 2.3.5.5 40 CFR § 257.95(g)(3)(ii) - Assessment Monitoring Alternate Source Demonstration